Last Updated on July 14, 2021 by Jeremy

 We're looking forward to watching this one grow as their products are only available for distribution right now, and they are looking at opening a tap room in Washington DC in the near future.

 But we'd be lying if we didn't say we're already planning road trips to check out several who are located nearby- like Harlem Brewing Company in Harlem or Black Frog Brewery in Toledo as well.

-The 20+ Local Partnerships Shined
+The Local Pittsburgh Partnerships Shined

 The beers were all released at the event and ticket-goers were able to sample as many as they wanted and also talk to the collaborators at each of the respective booths to learn more about their business, their interest in beer, and more.
 If that isn't the perfect recipe for a beer festival, I don't know what is.

 In its first year, some of the best collaborations we had (for our tastes at least) included Dr. Hollywood with Butler Brew Works for the Ice Cream & Moscato (an ale made with lactose and moscato grapes- our favorite of the night), First Sip Brew Box with Allegheny City for the Double Black Diamond (a delicious double Cascadian dark ale), Black Tech Nation with Auroch's for the Black Unicorn (a Belgian turned pure black with activated charcoal), and Eminent Hospitality with ShuBrew for Cloudy with a Chance of Mangoes (made with an absurd amount of mango puree) to name a few.